-Wondering where screenshots go on macOS?
+Wondering why screenshots seem to vanish on your Mac — or clutter the desktop?
+Wish there was a way to influence where screenshots go?
 Find the default location here, and find out how to know (and change) where screenshots are saved on a Mac (a folder, Preview, the clipboard, etc.).

 First, the Order of Things

 Unwisely, I did those two things in reverse order.
-On the fresh fine film of silky and slippery cream, the nail scissors kept sliding around, up and down my fingers.
-Cutting was a matter of chance.
+On the fresh fine film of silky and slippery cream, the scissors kept sliding around, up and down my fingers.
+Cutting the nails was a matter of chance.

 Well, that’s what the wrong order of things gets you, I fathom.
 Now, let’s first choose where screenshots go, and then make some: